Xophmeister/hgi-prescreen/README.md

 systems -- which are orders of magnitude larger in size (hundreds of millions of records each).
 Your solution is expected to work with production data in a reasonable amount of time.

+*Note* If you install additional tools or require alternative setup from the base Docker container, please also provide an appropriate `Dockerfile` to run your solution.